jotego/jtdsp16/README.md

 Reserved           | 30    |             |   Yes         |
 F1 y=Y  x=*pt++[i] | 31    | Yes         |   Yes         |   2 / 1 in cache

+# The External Memory

+External memory cannot be used to execute a program.
+It can only be used to access data via the pt register.

 # The Cache

 The cache does not accept instructions that alter the program flow or that take two memory words (i.e. the long immediate instruction).